seasketch/geoprocessing/website/docs/CLI.md

 ## Upgrade scripts

-- `install:scripts` - installs scripts from the geoprocessing library to `scripts` and `data/scripts` folders, overwriting existing files.
-Use to manually upgrade your scripts to the latest after upgrading the geoprocessing library.
-If you've modified these scripts locally you will need to merge the changes manually.
+- `upgrade` - installs the latest base configurations files and scripts from the geoprocessing library into your project.
+Migrates your code with breaking changes.
+If you've modified any base scripts locally you will need to view the changes in git and potentialy re-incorporate them.

 ## Language Translation